SAP-samples/partner-reference-application/Tutorials/25-Multi-Tenancy-Provisioning.md

 In this step, you create and review a launchpad site.
 If you already have a site, just add your web applications.

 1. Open the *Site Directory*.
-2. Create a site and enter a site name, for example, *Partner Reference Application*.
+2. Create a new site and enter a site name, for example, *Partner Reference Application*.
-3. Edit the newly created site.
-4. In the *Assignments* area on the right side of the screen, click into the search field.
-The *Poetry Slam Manager Role* should show up as a result.
-5. Choose the plus behind the *Poetry Slam Manager Role*.
+3. Open the *Site Settings* to launch the *Site Editor*.
+	1. Open the *Role Assignments* and click on Edit.
-6. Choose the plus behind the *Poetry Slam Visitor Role*.
+	2. Activate the *Assignment Status* of the roles *Poetry Slam Visitor Role* and *Poetry Slam Manager Role*.
-7. Save the changes.
+	3. Save the changes.
+4. Open *Manage Site Alias* and enter a site alias, for example `cet` or `central-entry-point`.
+	> Note: Using a site alias, you obtain stable, short and human readable access URLs, for example `<subscription hostname>/site/cet#poetryslams-display`.
+This allows you to refactor or change Work Zone sites at a later point in time without forcing users to adapt custom tiles and browser bookmarks.
+5. Save the alias.

-8. To launch the site, open the *URL* provided in the *Properties* of the *Site Settings*.
-On the site, you can see no tiles yet.
-Before being able to see the *Poetry Slams* and *Visitors* tiles, you need to set up the authorizations.
+You can launch the Work Zone site using the *URL* provided in the *Properties* of the *Site Settings*.
+However, on the site, you don’t see any tiles yet; before being able to see the tiles *Poetry Slam Events* and *Visitors and Artists*, you need to configure the authorization roles as described in the next steps.

 > Note: For quick access in the subsequent chapters of this tutorial, note down the *URL*.